alicjamysliwiec/alicjamysliwiec/README.md

-👋 Hi, I’m Alicja Myśliwiec, enthusiastic and motivated student (4th year of IT on Wrocław University of Science and Technology - engineer studies).
-I would like to relate my professional future to web applications and front-end technology.
+👋 Hi, I’m Alicja Sołtys, enthusiastic and motivated graduate of IT on Wrocław University of Science and Technology - engineer and master studies.
 I am hardworking, conscientious and I take care of details, so I perform the tasks entrusted to me with due diligence.

-👩‍⚖️Currently, I'm working as a React Developer in the Red Software House and additionally as an Assistant Engineer in the Opera Software in Wrocław.
-Now I am almost finishing my studies 🤗
+👩‍⚖️Currently, I'm working as a MS Dynamics Developer in the EY GDS Poland but I also worked as a Frontend/Fiori/React/Software Developer in other companies.

 👀 In my free time I read books and articles about psychology.
 I am interested in mechanisms of human behavior, that is why my dream job relates to people.
 I have an artistic mind.
 I adore music and dance.
 I also play bridge and achieve successes in that field, which is my real passion.
-Recently, I have also been involved in figure skating.
+Recently, I have also been involved in figure skating and crocheting.

 😎I'm familiar with:

-•C, C++, C#

-•Java, JavaScript
+•JavaScript and TypeScript

 •Databases, SQL/MySQL